Paul the Simple

-St. Paul the Simple of Egypt (d. ca. 339) was a hermit and disciple of St. Anthony the Great.
+Saint Paul the Simple of Egypt (d. ad.
+339) was a hermit and disciple of St. Anthony the Great.
 St. John, the Abbot of Sinai wrote "Paul the Simple was a clear example for us, for he was the rule and type of blessed simplicity."
 Though contemporaries, he is not to be confused with St. Paul of Thebes, regarded as the First Hermit.
 The account of his life is found in Palladius of Helenopolis De Vitis Patrum 8,28 and Tyrannius Rufinus Historia Eremitica 31.

 Life

 Paul was a farmer who, at the age of sixty, discovered that his beautiful wife was having an affair and so left her to become a hermit.
 Approaching St. Anthony, Paul indicated his desire to become a monk.
 Anthony responded by saying it would be quite impossible for a man of sixty years to adopt such a radical life style.
 He instead encouraged Paul to be content with the life of being a thankful and pious labourer.
 Paul was unsatisfied with this answer and responded by pleading his will to learn.
 Anthony said that if he wished to be a monk he should go to a cenobium.
 With this St. Anthony shut the door, and Paul remained outside.
 On the fourth day St. Anthony, fearing lest he should die, took him in.
 He set him to work weaving a rope out of palm leaves, made him undo what he had done, and do it again.